phalcon-orphanage/docs/en/installation.md

 An overlay for installing Phalcon can be found here [https://github.com/smoke/phalcon-gentoo-overlay](https://github.com/smoke/phalcon-gentoo-overlay)

 <a name='installation-macos'></a>
-## Mac OS X
+## macOS
-On a Mac OS X system you can compile and install the extension with `brew`, `macports` or the source code:
+On a macOS system you can compile and install the extension with `brew`, `macports` or the source code:

 ### Requirements
 * PHP 5.5.x/5.6.x/7.0.x/7.1.x development resources